-2.2.1.
-Model Checking Behavioral Models
+2.2.1 Model Checking Behavioral Models

-In (Harel, Lampert, Marron, & Weiss, 2011; Harel, Kantor, & Katz, 2013) a technique is presented, by which the underlying transition systems of individual scenario objects are extracted from high-level behavioral code and are then used in order to model check the behavioral model.
-The extraction of these transition systems is performed by running individual scenario objects in sandboxes and passing to them events, just as if they were triggered by the event selection mechanism, in a way that allows one to methodically explore their state spaces (Harel, Kantor, & Katz, 2013).
+In (Harel et al., 2011; Harel et al., 2013a) a technique is presented, by which the underlying transition systems of individual scenario objects are extracted from high-level behavioral code and are then used in order to model check the behavioral model.
+The extraction of these transition systems is performed by running individual scenario objects in sandboxes and passing to them events, just as if they were triggered by the event selection mechanism, in a way that allows one to methodically explore their state spaces (Harel et al., 2013a).
 Model checking is then performed by adding special behavioral objects to the model that mark undesired behavior, and then traversing the states of the composite model to see if a violation can occur.

 In order to mitigate the state-explosion problem and allow the model checking of larger behavioral models, one can replace behavioral objects or sets thereof with abstract behavioral objects (Katz, 2013).
-Intuitively, within a behavioral object, a set of states q_1, q_2, \ldots, q_l can be abstracted away using a single state q, such that:
+Intuitively, within a behavioral object, a set of states q_1, q_2, \ldots, q_l can be abstracted away using a single state q, such that

-$$R\left(q\right) = \bigcup{i=1}^{\ell} R\left(q_i\right) \text{ and } B\left(q\right) = \bigcap{i=1}^{\ell} B\left(q_i\right)$$
+$$R(q) = \bigcup{i=1}^{\ell} R(q_i)$$ and $B(q) = \bigcap{i=1}^{\ell} B(q_i)$.